 - Rabastens: check the 700 years old church, with its peculiar swastika crosses: at the time it was a symbol of the victory of Christ over death.

-Toulouse is the fourth largest city in France, capital of the Occitanie region and quite a friendly city for gay couples traveling.
+Toulouse is the fourth largest city in France, capital of the Occitanie region.
+It’s quite a friendly city for gay travel in South France.
 Here are the top things you can do in Toulouse:

 - Check the quais along the Garonne, especially at night, where all the young people gather there to chat, listen to music and drink.

-- Visit the Couvent des Jacobins, have a stop from worldly life by walking in the cloister, marvel at the palm-like columns in the church and see Thomas Aquinas’s tomb.
+- Visit the Couvent des Jacobins, have a stop from worldly life by walking in the cloister.
+Marvel at the palm-like columns in the church.
+Watch Thomas Aquinas’s tomb.

 - Feel like an astronaut at the Cité de l’espace and check the Ariane rockets, treasures from space and many activities.